stormtheory/packhowl/README.md

 # Pack Howl
 ### Secure voice and chat, only your Pack can hear.

-Encrypted, self-hosted, private voice + chat client and server written in Python 3.12 by StormTheory using PySide6, sounddevice, and opuslib encoder/decoder.
+Encrypted, self-hosted, private voice + chat client and server written with Python 3.7+ by StormTheory using PySide6, sounddevice, and opuslib encoder/decoder.
 Focused on trusted group communications with mutual identity/auth TLS layers, so you know it is your Pack.

 Please submit all problems/issues/sugeestions to https://github.com/stormtheory/packhowl/issues